SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/configuration.md

 export HTTPS_PROXY=<PROXY-ADDRESS>:<PROXY-PORT>
 ```

-or make them available globally for all users, e.g.
+or make them available globally for all users, for example:

 ```bash
 tee -a /etc/profile << END